ReySantosJr/Day-and-Night/README.md

 This program was a project for my CMSC 325 class in UMGC.
 You will need the JMonkeyEngine in order to use it.

+**DOWNLOAD the JMonkeyEngine in order to run this program**

 *NOTE: *
-When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program.
+*** When you download the JMonkeyEngine and run the scene, make sure to put the textures in the 'assets/Textures/' section of the program. ***
-* * *

 *Scene Description*
 The program displays a night time setting as stars in the background, a rotating moon with a tree